kristofzerbe/hexo-generator-anything/README.md

 **Hexo plugin to generate index pages from custom front matter variables.**

----
-This project is a fork from [hexo-index-anything](https://github.com/leviwheatcroft/hexo-index-anything) by Levi Wheatcroft, who is no longer maintaining the project.
+> :information_source: This project is a fork from [hexo-index-anything](https://github.com/leviwheatcroft/hexo-index-anything) by Levi Wheatcroft, who is no longer maintaining the project.
 I have refactored the code and introduced some new features ... see below.

----

 ## Introduction